POODLE attack - SSL 3

 POODLE is the abbreviation for Padding Oracle On Downgraded Legacy Encryption.
 But what does that mean?
 And why do I have to worry about?

-A hacker can start a man-in-the-middle attack by forcing the browser to use the insecure protocol and inserting himself into the session.
+A malicious client can also force the server to use the insecure protocol and exploit known vulnerabilities.
 SSL 3 allows the padding data of each block cipher to be changed.
 After a few requests, the encryption cipher become uncertain.

 This is why you should disable SSL 3 on your web server.